JoonasSa/regex/docs/definition.md

 ## Using the program

-The program takes a regex and/or a string as an input.
+The program takes a regex and a string as an input.
 The regexes are used to contruct NFA's.
-The input string is matched against a regex (the last one constructed or any older regex if I have the time to implement this).
-The program outputs a boolean telling if the string was matched and the run times for all of the different parts of the process.
+The input string is matched against a regex.
+The program outputs a boolean value telling whether the string was matched or not.

 ## Target time and space complexity